DannyTheHeretic/pure-pulsars/README.md

       - Giving up will end the game, but no points will be awarded.
    - Guess
       - Accept a guess as to the article's topic from the user.
+   - Show Links
+      - Show links inside that article to try and gain insight into what it is.
 6. If the user's guess is not an exact match, we do a wiki-search.
 If the search leads to the same article, than we can accept the user's input as accurate enough to win!